 Set up in 1998, Mint sells homeware designed by both internationally renowned and emerging artists.
 Many of the pieces on sale are made exclusively for this shop.
-Products include sleek wooden coffee tables; modular armchairs; glass display cabinets and decorative vases.
-Mint also offers a interior design service, where it will work with you to revamp your home.
+Products include sleek wooden coffee tables, modular armchairs, glass display cabinets and decorative vases.
+Mint also offers an interior design service where it works with you to revamp your home.

-Founded by designer Martin Waller, Andrew Martin has been going since 1978 – so you’re in good hands.
-The brand sells a range of homeware, all inspired by travel.
-Pieces include animal print wallpaper; metal desk lamps; wooden cabinets and brass-framed coffee tables.
-Many of the products aim to showcase hidden cultures from across the world.
+Founded by designer Martin Waller, the Andrew Martin brand was first established back in 1978, so you’re in good hands.
+The store sells a range of homeware, all inspired by travel.
+Pieces include animal-print wallpaper, metal desk lamps, wooden cabinets and brass-framed coffee tables.
+Many of the products aim to showcase cultures from across the world.

-This Italian designer has been running since 1927, and opened its first UK shop in Knightsbridge in 2012.
-The brand boasts a plethora of homeware, including chairs, beds, sofas, tables and cabinets.
-Casino’s renowned collections have included furniture designed by legendary architects and designers including Le Corbusier, Mackintosh, Wright, Bellini, Lissoni, Magistretti, Pesce and Ponti.
+This Italian brand has been running since 1927, opening its first UK shop in Knightsbridge in 2012.
+Cassina’s collections have included furniture designed by legendary architects and designers such as Le Corbusier, Mackintosh, Wright, Bellini, Lissoni, Magistretti, Pesce and Ponti.

-This award-winning interior designer offers a range of swish furniture, lighting and accessories.
-The pieces are generally high-end and luxury items such as crystal perfume bottles and soap dispensers, as well as stainless steel champagne buckets.
+This award-winning interior designer offers a range of swish furniture, lighting and accessories inspired by Pooley’s travels.
+The pieces are generally high-end and luxury items such as crystal perfume bottles and soap dispensers and stainless-steel champagne buckets.

 Founded in 2005 by Swedish interior designer Ebba Thott and Danish designer dealer Nina Hertig, this shop specialises in 20th-century design.
-It sources from ‘niche’ manufacturers, with products including ceramic kitchenware, chairs, lighting, textiles and storage units.
-The company also offers a full interior design service, where Thott and Hertig will redesign the interior of your home for you.
+It sources from niche manufacturers, with products including ceramic kitchenware, chairs, lighting, textiles and storage units.
+The company also offers a full interior-design service by Thott and Hertig.

-Head down to the Design Museum Shop for stylish homeware, including a spinning top-shaped salt and pepper set; a set of five bowls designed by Claesson Koivisto Rune that neatly stack together, and a cushion made from knotted material.
-While you’re there, check out the Design Museum itself, which moved into its snazzy new home in the former Commonwealth Institute last year.
-The museum was given a makeover by architects John Pawson and OMA.
+Head down to the Design Museum Shop for slick homeware and fun design-led souvenirs, from a spinning top-shaped salt and pepper set to stylish stacking bowls by Claesson Koivisto Rune.
+While you’re there, check out the Design Museum itself, which moved into its new home in the former Commonwealth Institute in 2017.
+The building was given a makeover by architects John Pawson and OMA.